mui/material-ui/docs/data/joy/components/table/table.md

 ## Introduction

-Joy UI Table is a CSS only component that lets you use plain HTML structure and turn it into a nice looking table.
+Joy UI Table lets you use plain HTML structure and turn it into a nice looking table.
 It has robust configuration that covers all of the basic needs for any projects.

 {{"demo": "TableUsage.js", "hideToolbar": true, "bg": "gradient"}}